lucas-ps/Java-Covid-19-test-booking-system/README.md

 `dir /s /B *.java > sources.txt`
 `javac @sources.txt`

-To run program, run the java file called BookingManager in the mainModules, you can do this by opening the main directory in CMD/terminal then running
+To run program, run the java file called BookingManager in the mainModules, you can do this by opening the UoKCovid19TestBookingSystem directory in CMD/terminal then running

 `java UoKCovid19TestBookingSystem.mainModules.BookingManager`